laidrivm/articles/google-cloud-vms.md

 You can also compare costs in the [documentation](https://cloud.google.com/compute/all-pricing) and [pricing calculator](https://cloud.google.com/products/calculator).
 Here I’ll note once again that, in general, I don’t recommend renting VMs in Google Cloud because of their cost:

 ![Screenshot of a Hetzner admin panel with a creation of a new VM and it’s cost](/google-cloud-vms/1*RqMCaZzYj4P-fpQf2OsT2w.png)

-Just to compare, the cost of a dedicated VM at Hetzner with two vCPUs, 2GB RAM, 40GB SSD, and a static IP for a month is EUR 4.35
+*Just to compare, the cost of a dedicated VM at Hetzner with two vCPUs, 2GB RAM, 40GB SSD, and a static IP for a month is EUR 4.35*

 ![Two screenshots of a Google Cloud price calculator with equivalent VMs — one spot and one regular, and their costs](/google-cloud-vms/1*KQSezaMb6n9p951v7icOsQ.png)

-At Google, you would have to pay EUR 30.73 for a similar dedicated VM — 7 times more expensive!
-A Spot VM would cost “only” x3 — EUR 14.07
+*At GCP, you would have to pay EUR 30.73 for a similar dedicated VM — 7 times more expensive!
+A Spot VM would cost “only” x3 — EUR 14.07*

 Now, let’s return to the instance group settings.
 If you choose VM similar to n2-starndart-2 or more powerful, enable the confidential VM service.
 Otherwise, I believe this feature doesn’t worth such an upgrade — so just move on.

 ![Another screenshot of a creation of a new instance template — with the fields below regarding the previous one](/google-cloud-vms/1*n7ZS-6ebihXhGNhwFNscrw.png)

-In theory, you can deploy the container directly with the application on the VM.
-However, I decided to stick with a regular OS and run the container inside it
+*In theory, you can deploy the container directly with the application on the VM.
+However, I decided to stick with a regular OS and run the container inside it*

 Then, set up the boot disk.
 I chose the cheapest standard disk with the minimum allowable size of 10 gigabytes.
 For the image, I selected the familiar Ubuntu OS with the latest stable version 22.04 LTS x86/64.